Description of the HTTP API

 }

-The LexOption object represents a section or a single parameter of the Dr.Web for UNIX Mail Servers configuration.
-It always has a key field that corresponds to the name of the section or to the name of the single parameter.
-Besides this, depending on what this object describes—a single parameter or a section—the object also contains either a value field (in case it describes a single parameter), or a map field (in case it describes a section).
-Any section is also an object of the LexMap type; whereas the value of a single parameter is an object of the LexValue type that contains an item field specifying the parameter value in the string format.
+The LexOption object represents a section or a parameter of the Dr.Web for UNIX Mail Servers configuration.
+It always has a key field corresponding to the name of the section or of the parameter, as well as a value field (if the object is a parameter), or a map field (in case it describes a section).
+A section is also an object of the LexMap type; whereas the parameter value is an object of the LexValue type containing an item field specifying the parameter value in the string format.

 {